 Frequently Asked Questions (FAQ) on RFID (Part 2): RFID Readers

-2. What Are the Most Common Types of RFID Readers?
+2. What are the different types of RFID readers?

-RFID readers don’t come in standardized forms or shapes, but are available for a variety of industries and different applications.
-Thus, there are several different criteria to cluster them: range, frequency, protocol types, power … the main distinction that can be made between them is in regards to stationary and mobile RFID readers.
+RFID readers do not have a typical, standardized design, but are available in different variants for a wide range of industries and applications.
+Accordingly, there are many ways to categorize them: Range, frequency, protocol types, power supply … but the all-important distinction is between stationary and mobile RFID readers.

-For industrial applications, stationary readers are permanently mounted at relevant positions in a plant or factory.
-In access control applications, a stationary RFID reader is, for instance, mounted next to a security door and waits for workers to identify themselves with their personal RFID tag.
-In both cases, the RFID reader communicates directly with an external host system.
+In industrial applications, stationary readers are permanently placed at specific locations in a plant or factory to detect or identify goods.
+In access control applications, for example, they are mounted near a security door and grant workers access via their personal RFID transponder.
+In both cases, stationary RFID readers communicate directly with an external host system.

 More Expertise on RFID!

 Visit our “RFID Hub”!
 On this special website, we have collected further FAQs, application examples and videos for you on the topic of RFID in automation.
 If you have any questions, our experts look forward to your inquiry at any time.